Grief events in Olympia

 The PNW is a hotbed of this culture due largely to the work of two West African elders, Malidoma and Sobonfu Somé.
 They taught a cohort of Americans in the 90s and 2000s (like Francis Weller and Therese Charvet) who are now teaching the younger generations.
 Malidoma’s books: Ritual and Of Water and the Spirit are good background.

-Grieftender Alyssa Ackerman on the connection between grief and belonging (TEDx)
+Portland-based grieftender Alyssa Ackerman on the connection between grief and belonging (TEDx)

 What is a grief ritual?